psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 ```

-In reports of cases of prostitution, we can occasionally get a sense of where the girls were working.
+In reports of cases of prostitution, we can occasionally get a sense of where the women were working.
 The following case also demonstrates how the non-payment of a fine could lead to a period in the stocks.

 ```{admonition} A Christmas-time excuse, for loud and drunken behaviour?
 December, 1848
 :class: dropdown